Skip to main content

 Plugins run in a sandboxed JavaScript environment.
 Each plugin must declare its required permissions in its manifest:

-- HTTP access: Which domains the plugin can make requests to
+• HTTP access: Which domains the plugin can make requests to (this also applies to coverUrl downloads — the server validates the URL domain against the plugin's allowed list)

 These permissions are visible when installing a plugin so you can review what access it needs before enabling it.